briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 4. _(d)_ **Work Day/Hours Worked for Overtime Calculation.**

     1. _(1)_ **Work Day.** A work day consists of the twenty-four consecutive hours beginning at the same time each calendar day.
-Changes in an employee’s starting time or work shift may be made at any time to meet the needs of the Village.
+Changes in an employee's starting time or work shift may be made at any time to meet the needs of the Village.
 Generally, however, when such changes are made for a short period of time (generally less than two days) with the expectation that the